stravalib/stravalib/docs/get-started/overview.rst

 ===========

 Strava imposes rate limits on the usage of its API.
-This means that the number of requests sent to Strava has an upper limit per 15 minutes and per day.
-These limits are not fixed but depend on the client app.
+This means that the number of requests sent to Strava have an upper limit per 15 minutes and per day.
+Per strava's documentation:

+> Strava API usage is limited on a per-application basis using a short term, 15 minute, limit and a long term, daily, limit.
+The default rate limit allows 600 requests every 15 minutes, with up to 30,000 requests per day.

+This limit allows applications to make 40 requests per minute for about half the day.

+These limits
+are not fixed but depend on the "size" of client app.
+Strava _may_ chose to adjust rate limits for apps as they grow.
+[Learn more about rate limits here.](https://developers.strava.com/docs/rate-limits/)

 When initializing a Client instance, the default rate limiter allows requests until the short - or daily limits are reached, after which it will wait until the end of